nus-cs2113-AY2122S2/tp/docs/team/cheshire-doge.md

 1. Wrote the user guide for `cancel`, `list`, `listab`.

 ### Contributions to the Developer Guide
-1. Created the `Parser Component` and it's class diagram.
+1. Created the `Parser Component` and its class diagram.
-2. Created `List Command` and it's sequence diagram.
+2. Created `List Command` and its sequence diagram.

 ### Contributions to team-based-tasks
 1. Delivered code enhancements.